YohPaN/carrouflix/Readme.md

 Choose between three navigation toggle sizes: sm, md, xl.

 - **color:**
-If you use the default navigation toggle, you can choose between "black" or "white" color.
+If you use the default navigation toggle, you can choose the color.

 Here is the config object structure and default values: